 But it was a pandemic.
 We had to deal with it together.
 So all said and done, that’s not how businesses plan to greet the post covid era.
 There’s a need to push the wheel again and that’s exactly what we’re about to cover next.
 For both the small and large scale news businesses, here’s a list of revenue streams that most newsrooms are relying on as they walk out of COVID -

 Advertising lies at the heart of news publishing and there’s no denying that.
-Work on your ad placement, optimize the ad size, and do not ignore ad fatigue.
+Work on your ad placement, optimize the ad size and do not ignore ad fatigue.
 Mind that the number of ads you’re placing is a key driver of your session duration.

-The demand is slowly recovering and it’s time to get your mobile, tablet, website, social media to include display and native banners.
+The demand is slowly recovering and it’s time to get your mobile, tablet, website, social media to include a display and native banners.

 - Also, you’ve got embedded YouTube videos, right?
 Put an ad on it - pre-roll, mid-roll, post-roll.

-- About time you start using a text to voice converter to add the audio just above your stories and mention the sponsors there.
+- About time you start using a text-to-voice converter to add the audio just above your stories and mention the sponsors there.